palewire/first-visual-story/readthedocs/index.rst

     * Politico's `generator-politico-graphics  <https://github.com/The-Politico/generator-politico-graphics>`_

-Open a second terminal and navigate to your code folder.
+Open a second terminal (this way you can keep your server running) and navigate to your code folder.

 .. code-block:: bash